kaylinpunotai/Heart-Disease-Classification/README.md

-# Heart Disease Ensemble Classification
+# Heart Disease Classification
- Practicing bagging and boosting with heart disease data.
-I compare logistic regression, bagging, and boosting models then determine the most reasonable model to predict heart disease in patients.
+Practicing classification with heart disease data.
+I compare logistic regression, SVM, decision tree, random forest, and naive bayesian models then determine the most reasonable model to predict heart disease in patients.

+# clean_data.py
+This script converts the CSV into a dataframe and cleans it up by throwing out entries with null values.
+Only 6 entries out of 303 (~2%) had missing values, so it was acceptable to throw them out.

+# classification_comparison.ipynb
+This notebook compares the performances of 5 classification models.
+Each model has tuned hyperparameters, if applicable.
+Uses KFold sampling with 5 splits.
+For now, the target was reduced to values 0 (Healthy) and 1 (Sick) rather than the expanded Sick classification.

 # Dataset Notes
 This dataset was obtained form UC Irvine's machine learning repository.